Miljoenenjacht: Variation used until 2002

 The original final round of Miljoenenjacht was based on the final round of the German game show format "Die Chance deines Lebens" ("The Chance of Your Life"): The winning player is sitting in a red armchair which is situated on a platform rising towards the ceiling as the final game begins.
 (S)he will be guaranteed at least ƒ1, but can turn it into ƒ10,000,000.
-To do so, Linda will ask seven multiple-choice questions, each one with seven possible answers of which only one is correct.
-The player has to answer each of the questions within 30 seconds.
-For each question the contestant answers correctly, a zero will be added to their winnings.
-They are asked the questions back-to-back however.
-After answering all seven questions, the platform gets lowered again, Linda joins the player on stage and the finalist gets notified which and how many questions they got right and their total winnings.
+To do so, Linda will ask seven back-to-back multiple-choice questions, each one with seven possible answers of which only one is correct.
+The player attempts to answer each of the questions within 30 seconds.
+For each question the contestant answers correctly, their winnings will be multiplied by a factor of 10.
+After answering all seven questions, the platform is lowered again.
+Linda joins the player on stage and the finalist gets notified which and how many questions they got right and their total winnings.
 Here is the ladder for the amount of winnings: